 - College Ave does offer a discount for setting up auto-pay: 0.25% interest rate reduction.

-- Variable rates are based on the 1-month LIBOR (0.09% as of this writing) as published by The Wall Street Journal on the 5th day (or the next business day) of the preceding calendar month.
-This means that as the LIBOR changes, increasing or decreasing, your variable rate will change, increasing or decreasing correspondingly.
+- Variable rates are based on the 1-month LIBOR (0.086% as of this writing) as published by The Wall Street Journal on the 5th day (or the next business day) of the preceding calendar month.

 - Variable rates are capped at 25.00%.